OpenEvalProject/evals/manuscripts/elife-89548/v1/manuscript.md

 ## Methods

-## Data processing
+### Data processing

 We collected all publicly available human sequencing datasets of replication origin profiling and ORC ChIP-seq from the GEO database (Barrett et al., 2013).
 Data details of the collected datasets can be found in Supplementary file 1.
 Raw sequence data in fastq format were downloaded and processed as follows: FastQC (v0.11.5; Andrews, 2010) was used for quality control and sequence data were then mapped to human genome (hg38) using bowtie2 (v2.2.9; Langdon, 2015).
 Sam files were converted into bam files using samtools (v1.12; Li et al., 2009) and only high-quality reads (q-score ≥ 30) were retained for subsequent analyses.
 Peak calling for ORC ChIP-seq data was performed with MACS2 (v2.1.4) callpeak function (--nomodel –extsize 150 -g hs -B –SPMR -q 0.05 –keep-dup 1) (Zhang et al., 2008).
 Samples with more than 1000 peaks were kept as high-quality samples.
 SNS-seq, Bubble-seq, and Rerep-seq peak calling was performed with SICER (Zang et al., 2009) with different parameters based on the different resolutions of technique: SNS-seq (W200 G600), Bubble-seq (W5000 G15000), and Rerep-seq (W200 G600).
 The OK-seq-defined Izs were generated from previously published papers (Petryk et al., 2016; Wu et al., 2018), and the coordinate information was provided by Drs.
 Chunlong Chen and Olivier Hyrien (https://github.com/CL-CHEN-Lab/OK-Seq/tree/master/published_results).
 Repli-seq-defined origins were generated from the UW Encode group and are accessible in GSE34399.
 To obtain union peaks, peaks from each and all techniques were merged using Bedtools (v2.29.2; Quinlan and Hall, 2010) merge.
 Union origins that are longer than 300 bp were cut into separate origins of a maximum length of 300 bp.
 In the end, we obtained 7,459,709 union origins.

 To compare the locations of origins between samples, we performed a PCA, where the matrix (to which PCA is applied) is of size 7.5M (number of union origins) × 113 (samples), with a ‘1’ in the (I,j) position if the ith origin was detected in the jth dataset.
 We also performed pairwise Pearson correlation of the origins in all the datasets to determine the reproducibility of the results from a given technique and across techniques.
 The distance metric for heatmap is generated in R using the function cor (with parameters: use = “pairwise.complete.obs”, method = “pearson”).

-## Identification of shared origins
+### Identification of shared origins

 The origins detected by each sample are very different, which makes the identification of common origins difficult.
 SNS-seq origins have the highest resolution, and so we start with them.
 We identified 5,069,432 union SNS-seq origins using the same approach.
 We focus on the union SNS-seq origins that appear above a threshold number of SNS-seq origin datasets (high-confidence SNS-seq origins) and then determine those that overlap with any IZ identified by each of the three different techniques to delineate a set of ‘shared origins’, which initiate replication all the time and can be detected by multiple approaches.
 Note that this approach does not lose the high resolution of the SNS-seq origins, but it merely finds those SNS-seq origins that are most reproduced and detected by each of the other three techniques.
 Rerep-seq is not included in defining shared origins because it is very different from the other techniques in many ways (Figure 1b–h, Figure 1—figure supplement 1g).

 To identify the most commonly shared origins between SNS-seq samples, we use an occupancy score for each union SNS-seq origin to show how many samples identify that specific origin.
 A higher occupancy score means the origin is more commonly present in many samples (Figure 2—figure supplement 1a and b).
 High-confidence SNS-seq origins are those that occur in a sufficient number of SNS-seq samples at a false discovery rate (FDR) of >0.1.
 We used an exponential model for the background (green line) and plotted the distribution of occupancy scores (blue dotted curve) for origins from all SNS-seq samples (Figure 2a).
-The exponential model can be expressed asy=A*e(K*x+m)
+The exponential model can be expressed as

+$$
+y=A*e^{(K*x+m)}
+$$

 where x is the occupancy score, and y is the expected number of origins.
 Origins that are reproduced by multiple samples have higher occupancy scores than the background distribution.
 An empirical FDR of 0.1 was used to determine the cutoff of occupancy score so that the number of observed origins with occupancy score greater than the cutoff should be 10 times more than expected in the background model (Fang et al., 2020).
 The high-confidence SNS-seq origins were thus those with occupancy score ≥20 in all 66 SNS-seq samples.
 Detailed parameters can be found in Supplementary file 2.
 Origins mapping to ChrM are removed from SNS-seq shared origins to avoid the interference of mitochondria DNA.